kem3481/MegaMove_Adaptation/README.md

 ControllerCheck is on the controller position game obeject which is a child of start postiions FlipNormals is on the background game object PointSystem is on the target prefabs

+# At Start
+set controllevels test as either left or right controller